antoinerg/nginx_auth_backend/README.md

 List of emails to which access is granted

 ### routing
-Key-value that maps a public hostname to an internal location
+Key-value that maps a public hostname to an internal location Nginx will serve